giovanecosta/zebra-xantis/README.md

 # Performance

-I've written a script that generate 5 million partners in a 4.000.000 Km² square for performance tests.
+I've written a script that generate 5 million partners in a ~4.300.000 Km² square for performance tests.
 ![Brazil square area](https://raw.githubusercontent.com/giovanecosta/zebra-xantis/master/square_area.jpeg)

-To run the script (warning: takes ~ 2 hours to run):
+To run the script (warning: takes ~2 hours to run):

 ```
 docker-compose exec back mix run priv/repo/seeds.exs
 ```
-Fortunately, i've already a server running on an AWS t3.micro instance.
+Fortunately, i've already have a server running on an AWS t3.micro instance.
 It can be accessed here:

 http://ec2-54-233-183-233.sa-east-1.compute.amazonaws.com:4000/